Memory Sunday

-On Memory Sabbath and Memory Sunday, faith communities serving African Americans provide education on Alzheimer’s: prevention, treatment, research studies, and caregiving.
+On Memory Sunday and Memory Sabbath, faith communities serving African Americans provide education on Alzheimer’s, including prevention, treatment, research studies, and caregiving.
 Memory Sunday brings national and local attention to the tremendous burden that Alzheimer’s and other dementias are having on the African American community.
 Using the power and influence of the African American pulpit, Memory Sunday brings awareness, encourages early diagnosis and participation in research studies, and provides information and resources for persons living with Alzheimer’s and their caregivers.

 According to the Washington State Dementia Action Collaborative: